Sudanese parties close to signing off on initial peace deal: Arman

-June 11, 2020 (KHARTOUM) - Sudanese parties edged closer to clinching a peace deal as they are finalizing talks on national issues, said Yasir Arman SPLM-N Agar on Thursday.
+June 11, 2020 (KHARTOUM) - Sudanese parties to the Juba-mediated process edged closer to clinching a peace deal as they are finalizing talks on national issues, said Yasir Arman SPLM-N Agar on Thursday.

 In line with a time frame endorsed by the Sudanese government and the armed groups last May, the two sides will initial a peace agreement on 20 June.